 Signaling information definition

 The signaling information (BC-DATA) will be a serialized JSON array of its properties, encrypted with BC-KEY, and written to the blockchain with a key value pair BCID:BC-DATA.
 The identity mixer of Hyperledger53 can privacy protect individual transactions on the blockchain.
-The transaction is written to the blockchain with the identity mixed corresponding passport entities of the users.
+The transaction is written to the blockchain with the identity mixed corresponding profile entities of the users.
 Applications such as message transfer agents (MTA) are assets associated with the organization.
-These applications can therefore transact on the blockchain with the identity mixer using the passports of the organization.
+These applications can therefore transact on the blockchain with the identity mixer using the profiles of the organization.

 The signaling information must always include the log from the email being sent and provide evidence of the email having been successfully transmitted to the next step in the transmission chain.
 This information must include information about the Date/Time, TLS/SSL certificate presented by the counter-party, corresponding DNSSEC/DANE status, and status responses from the receiving server.
 None of this information is Personally Identifiable Information (PII).

 For the final step of reading the message, the recipients may also choose to provide a quick response in the form of a set of emoticons offered by the client.
 A quick response, or even just the confirmation that a certain recipient has read an email, must be classified as PII.
 That is why this status message must contain only a link to a service endpoint of a decentralized identifier (DID).
 The service endpoint will only provide further information, and quick feedback, in response to authentication by the user requesting access to this information.
-For our system, these service endpoints will be linked to the passports.
-Whenever access to the passport is revoked by the user, so is access to the identity information for the “having read” confirmation.
+For our system, these service endpoints will be linked to the profiles.
+Whenever access to the profile is revoked by the user, so is access to the identity information for the “having read” confirmation.
 This cuts the tie to the PII.

 Signaling information may include a smart contract field which can point to a smart contract on the blockchain that manages economic or other properties related to the transmission of the message, e.g., payment offered for receipt or reading.
 This field will be used in the future to model any kind of advanced smart contract execution and signaling into an email workflow.